IntroDataSci/Overview/README.md

 # Overview

 COGS 9 - Introduction to Data Science - is a class offered by the Cognitive Science Department of UC San Diego, taught by Professors Shannon Ellis, Jason Fleischer, and Bradley Voytek.
-Here is an overview and map of the COGS 9 Organization, which hosts materials and assignments for the class.
+This is an overview and map of the COGS 9 Organization, which hosts materials and assignments for the class.

 ## Syllabus

-The most recent iteration of this class is winter quarter 2022, the **syllabus** for which is available as a PDF [here](COGS9_Wi22.pdf)
+The most recent iteration of this class is winter quarter 2022, the **syllabus** for which is available as a PDF [here](COGS9_Wi22.pdf).

 ## Readings